jaemin-kim0/ElectrolyteGPT/README.md

 Output Contents
 - SMILES strings of generated molecules
-- Multi-component electrolyte formulations
+- Target properties
-- Conditioning metadata (e.g., target properties)
+- Validity, uniqueness, novelty
 - Generation logs and statistics

-The outputs can be further filtered, analyzed, or used for downstream property prediction, simulation, or experimental screening.
+The outputs can be further filtered or analyzed for downstream property prediction, simulation, or experimental screening.